4paradigm/OpenMLDB/README.md

 # Introduction

-HybridSE (aka Hybrid SQL Engine) is an LLVM-based, hybrid-execution and high-performance SQL engine, It can provide fast and consistent execution on heterogeneous SQL data systems, e.g., OLAD database, HTAP system, SparkSQL, and Flink Stream SQL.
+HybridSE (Hybrid SQL Engine) is an LLVM-based, hybrid-execution and high-performance SQL engine, It can provide fast and consistent execution on heterogeneous SQL data systems, e.g., OLAD database, HTAP system, SparkSQL, and Flink Stream SQL.

 ![image-hybridse](images/HybridSE.png)

-HybridSE is a modularized SQL compiler and executor, which features on
+HybridSE is a modularized SQL compiler and executor, with following features:

 - SQL syntax validation
 - Logical plan generation and optimization